psychopy/workshops/source/3days/day2/pavlovia.rst

 ----------------------------------

 1. **Update to the latest release!** Version 2021.2. improved transpiling alot and you can save *alot* of manual debugging online using that version.
-2. Always check the status of online options `status of online options <https://www.psychopy.org/online/status.html>`_ *before* making your experiment
+2. Always check the status of online options (you can filter your components in the PsychoPy app to show what works online)
 3. Push your experiment little and often (don't make your full experiment perfectly locally and then try to push it online)
 4. Read the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_
 5. Check out the `psychoJS documentation <https://psychopy.github.io/psychojs/>`_